driusan/gob/CONTRIBUTING.md

 - missing clear property
 - missing display: list-item
 - missing list-item related properties (list-style-type/list-style-image/list-style-position and list-style shorthand properties)
-- missing white-space: normal/pre/nowrap (everything is rendered as normal)
-- weird spacing after inline element (text-decorations go too far, adding space when there shouldn't be)

 Clear should just involve setting dot appropriately near the start of a layout/render pass.
 List-item should be trivial to add by adding a couple if statements as it's fairly similar to